cwlowder/hyper-orama/README.md

 # Hyper-Orama

-A screen recorder for the hyper terminal
+A screen recorder for the hyper terminal.
+It publishes all captured sessions to [now.sh](https://zeit.co/now)

 ![EXAMPLE-OUT](demo-out.gif)